canjs/canjs/docs/can-guides/topics/debugging.md

 ## Using the standalone CanJS Devtools Observable Properties Editor

 Similar to the Bindings Graph, a sidebar is added for the CanJS Observable Properties Editor.
-The Observable Properties Editor will be shown for the selected element &mdash; or the closest parent element that has a observable properties:
+The Observable Properties Editor will be shown for the selected element &mdash; or the closest parent element that has observable properties:

 <img src="../../docs/can-guides/images/devtools/standalone-viewmodel-editor.png"
   class="bit-docs-screenshot"